Cash 1 Blog

 Times are tight, and many people are seeking alternative methods of lending to help them with emergency expenses.
 At any given time you could be subject to your car breaking down, or maybe you need the extra money to pay for your pet that requires medication.
 If you need cash now, CASH 1 Loans can help you with a more flexible alternative.
-We offer installment loans with no FICO credit check.
+We offer installment loans with no traditional credit check.

 Difference between Secured and Unsecured Loans Explained

 With these loans, you can stretch your term out longer over time, which reduces the cost of your monthly payments as the entire loan is not required to be paid back all at once.
 They typically do not need a traditional credit check so anyone can get approved, and the application usually takes less than 10 minutes to complete.
 All that is required to apply is a steady source of income.
 There are two forms of installment loans to be aware of - secured and unsecured.

 If you suddenly find yourself in a situation where you require cash, be it car repairs, home repairs, school expenses, or even a sudden jump in your utility bills.
 If you don't have perfect credit, or if you have no credit at all you might think you are out of options.
 However, you may not have considered or even known about online title loans or the secured loan definition.
 This is a great way to get money to get you through this emergency.
 The other option you have at your disposal is an unsecured loan, you won't be able to get as much money for this type of loan, but if you need a bit more money to pay off that electric bill, then this may be the better option for you.

 Benefits of Secured Loans